missionpinball/mpf-docs/start/features.rst

   tool that connects to a live running instance of MPF and shows the status of various devices.
 You can interact with it by clicking on switches and see your game in action on your computer.
++ An "interactive" media controller which lets you interactively build and test display slides, widgets, and animations.
 + A switch player which lets you build automatically scripts to "replay" switches for testing your game.
 + A complete set of test functions which you can use to write your own automated